Old English: Literature

 The corpus of Old English literature is small but still significant, with some 400 surviving manuscripts.
 The pagan and Christian streams mingle in Old English, one of the richest and most significant bodies of literature preserved among the early Germanic peoples.
-In his supplementary article to the 1935 posthumous edition of Bright's Anglo-Saxon Reader, Dr. James Hulbert writes:
+In his supplementary article to the 1935 posthumous edition of Bright's Anglo-Saxon Reader, James Hulbert writes:

 Some of the most important surviving works of Old English literature are Beowulf, an epic poem; the Anglo-Saxon Chronicle, a record of early English history; the Franks Casket, an inscribed early whalebone artefact; and Cædmon's Hymn, a Christian religious poem.
 There are also a number of extant prose works, such as sermons and saints' lives, biblical translations, and translated Latin works of the early Church Fathers, legal documents, such as laws and wills, and practical works on grammar, medicine, and geography.
 Still, poetry is considered the heart of Old English literature.
 Nearly all Anglo-Saxon authors are anonymous, with a few exceptions, such as Bede and Cædmon.
 Cædmon, the earliest English poet known by name, served as a lay brother in the monastery at Whitby.

 Beowulf

-The first example is taken from the opening lines of the folk-epic Beowulf, a poem of some 3,000 lines.
+The first example is taken from the opening lines of Beowulf, a work with around 3,000 lines.
 This passage describes how Hrothgar's legendary ancestor Scyld was found as a baby, washed ashore, and adopted by a noble family.
 The translation is literal and represents the original poetic word order.
 As such, it is not typical of Old English prose.
 The modern cognates of original words have been used whenever practical to give a close approximation of the feel of the original poem.

 The words in brackets are implied in the Old English by noun case and the bold words in brackets are explanations of words that have slightly different meanings in a modern context.
-Notice how what is used by the poet where a word like lo or behold would be expected.
+What is used by the poet where a word like lo or behold would be expected.
 This usage is similar to what-ho!, both an expression of surprise and a call to attention.

 English poetry is based on stress and alliteration.
 In alliteration, the first consonant in a word alliterates with the same consonant at the beginning of another word, as with Gār-Dena and ġeār-dagum.
 Vowels alliterate with any other vowel, as with æþelingas and ellen.
 In the text below, the letters that alliterate are bolded.

 Here is a natural enough Modern English translation, although the phrasing of the Old English passage has often been stylistically preserved, even though it is not usual in Modern English: